Victoria (state): Premier and cabinet

 The Premier of Victoria is the leader of the political party or coalition with the most seats in the Legislative Assembly.
 The Premier is the public face of government and, with cabinet, sets the legislative and political agenda.
 Cabinet consists of representatives elected to either house of parliament.
 It is responsible for managing areas of government that are not exclusively vested in the Commonwealth, by the Australian Constitution, such as education, health and law enforcement.
-The current Premier of Victoria is Daniel Andrews.
+The current Premier of Victoria is Jacinta Allan.

 Governor

-Executive authority is vested in the Governor of Victoria who represents and is appointed by the monarch of Australia.
+Executive authority is vested in the Governor of Victoria who represents and is appointed by the monarch.
 The post is usually filled by a retired prominent Victorian.
 The governor acts on the advice of the premier and cabinet.
-The current Governor of Victoria is Linda Dessau.
+The current Governor of Victoria is Margaret Gardner.

 Constitution

 Victoria has a written constitution enacted in 1975, but based on the 1855 colonial constitution, passed by the United Kingdom Parliament as the Victoria Constitution Act 1855, which establishes the Parliament as the state's law-making body for matters coming under state responsibility.
 The Victorian Constitution can be amended by the Parliament of Victoria, except for certain "entrenched" provisions that require either an absolute majority in both houses, a three-fifths majority in both houses, or the approval of the Victorian people in a referendum, depending on the provision.
+To this day, not a single referendum has been held to change the Victorian Constitution.

 Politics

-Victorians, and Melburnians in particular, are considered by some analysts to be more progressive than other Australians.
-The state recorded the highest Yes votes of any state in the republic referendum and same-sex marriage survey.
+Victoria is considered by some analysts to be the most progressive state in the nation.
+The state recorded the highest Yes votes of any state in the republic referendum, same-sex marriage survey and Indigenous Voice referendum.
 Victorians are said to be "generally socially progressive, supportive of multiculturalism, wary of extremes of any kind".

-Premier Daniel Andrews leads the Australian Labor Party that won the November 2014 Victorian state election.
+Premier Jacinta Allan leads the Victorian Labor Party who replaced Daniel Andrews after his resignation in September 2023.
+Labor has been in power since the November 2014 Victorian state election, and has been in power in 31 of the 42 years since 1982.

 The centre-left Australian Labor Party (ALP), the centre-right Liberal Party of Australia, the rural-based National Party of Australia, and the left-wing environmentalist Australian Greens are Victoria's main political parties.
 Traditionally, Labor is strongest in Melbourne's working and middle class western, northern and inner-city suburbs, and the regional cities of Ballarat, Bendigo and Geelong.
 The Liberals' main support lies in Melbourne's more affluent eastern suburbs and outer suburbs, and some rural and regional centres.
 The Nationals are strongest in Victoria's North Western and Eastern rural regional areas.
 The Greens, who won their first lower house seats in 2014, are strongest in inner Melbourne.